© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site and associated remains, west of Hooks Green Farm is a scheduled monument protected by Historic England under reference 1010912.
 View the official record →

-The moated site and associated remains west of Hooks Green Farm is a medieval settlement evidence comprising a moat and surrounding archaeological deposits.
+Moated site and associated remains, west of Hooks Green Farm is a medieval defensive and domestic enclosure located in Hertfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010912.

 Moated site and associated remains, west of Hooks Green Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010912.